 - To be open to new ideas, methods and ways of thinking

 - To be able to respond effectively to unfamiliar problems and contexts

 - To be able to formulate strategies to learn and meet new challenges

 - To be independent learners who take responsibility for their own learning, engage in continuous reflection, self-evaluation and self-improvement

 - To have a personal vision and goals, and ability to work towards them through strategic and intuitive analysis and interpretation

 Technical skills and knowledge

-Graduates of the Faculty of Architecture, Design and Planning will be able to use engage with and draw upon extensive technical knowledge and skills effectively, efficiently and professionally across a range of contexts and disciplines.
+Graduates of the Sydney School of Architecture, Design and Planning will be able to use engage with and draw upon extensive technical knowledge and skills effectively, efficiently and professionally across a range of contexts and disciplines.